 The major shortcoming of one-dimensional Schottky barrier precipitate calculations is that transport across the precipitate requires contributions from thermionic emission over the barrier or tunneling through the barrier.
 In actual devices carrier transport will likely involve percolation paths around and between precipitates.
 While a suitable treatment of percolating paths requires three-dimensional device simulations, much of the essential physics can be gleaned from scaled two-dimensional studies.
-Such two-dimensional studies were initiated under the current program and are summarized below.
+Such twodimensional studies were initiated under the current program and are summarized below.

-3.1 Two Dimensional Calculations with Precipitates as Clusters of Defects
+3.1 Two Dimensional Calculations with Precipitates as Clusters of Defects rectangular array of defect precipitates and a doping of 10^{24} /m3.

 For the two-dimensional studies the precipitates were represented as cylinders.
-The height of each cylinder extended to $\pm \infty$, and so we are interested in transport-per-unit-device-depth.
+The height of each cylinder extended to $\pm\infty$, and so we are interested in transport-perunit-device-depth.
 To set the stage for the study we first performed a number of base line, zero bias calculations.
-For example, figure 1 displays contours of constant density

-Figure 1.
-Density contours for a rectangular array of defect precipitates and a doping of $10^{24}/m^3$.
+For example, figure 1 displays contours of constant density for a rectangular array of nine precipitates, where the precipitates are represented as clusters of traps.
+The size of the structure is 100nm on edge, with 20nm separating the centers of the precipitates.
+The precipitates are surrounded by a trap free, uniform doping concentration of $10^{24}/m^3$.
+As indicated in figure 1, the concentration between precipitates peaks near $6 \times 10^{23}/m^3$.